29. Some Unpleasant Monetarist Arithmetic#

 It also characterized the steady state equilibrium from which we work backwards in this lecture.

-Let’s start with quick reminders of the model’s components set out in our lecture on Money Supplies and Price Levels.
+Let’s start with quick reminders of the model’s components set out in Money Financed Government Deficits and Price Levels.

 Please consult that lecture for more details and Python code that we’ll also use in this lecture.